How Are Debts Handled After Someone Dies?

 How Are Credit Card Debts Handled?

-Credit card debt must be repaid by the spouse of the deceased if they: co-signed for the credit card, owned property or a company jointly, reside in a community property state, or are obligated by state law to pay the debt, such as medical costs.
+Credit card debt must be repaid by the loved one of the deceased if they: co-signed for the credit card, owned property, or a company jointly; reside in a community property state; or are obligated by state law to pay the debt, such as medical costs.

-In Texas, the debt must be paid by the spouse since it is a community property state.
+In Texas, the debt must be paid by the loved one since it is a community property state.
 As long as the estate executor can handle the debts, the relative will not have to pay this obligation personally out of their own funds.
 The executor may pay down the credit card debt as with other obligations, such as a mortgage or a car loan.
-In certain rare cases, probate lawyers can negotiate with credit card issuers to eliminate the debt entirely.
+In certain rare cases, estate lawyers can negotiate with credit card issuers to eliminate the debt entirely.

 How Are Student Loan Debts Handled?

 The laws governing how student loans are handled differ depending on whether the loans are private or government.
 All of the decedent’s federal student loans, including Federal Direct Subsidized Loans, Unsubsidized Direct Loans, Direct Consolidation Loans, Student PLUS Loans for graduate and professional students, and Perkins Loans are discharged or forgiven.